 We are also proud to highlight fantastic fiction and poetry from writers like Bijhan Valibeigi, Angel A. McCorkle, Emily Pate, Helene Fischer, Kaijaii Gomez Wick, and Mikael Lee, among many others!

-By the end of Summer 2016, All the Weight of Our Dreams will be available for purchase in paperback and ebook formats.
+All the Weight of Our Dreams is available for purchase in paperback and ebook formats now.
+We hope to announce an audio book soon!

-You can also donate to the Autism Women's Network to fund efforts to disseminate the anthology widely to community and college libraries, and support further projects led by and for autistic people of color.
-(For all donations, send AWN a note indicating the purpose of the donation.)
+Besides purchasing an anthology copy, you can also donate to the Autistic Women & Nonbinary Network directly to fund efforts to disseminate the anthology widely to community and college libraries, and support further projects led by and for autistic people of color.
+(For all donations, please send AWN a note indicating the purpose of the donation.)

 |Talila A. Lewis